Icinga/icinga2/doc/15-features.md

-  max_check_attempts | maximum check attempts until the hard state is reached reachable          | checked object is reachable downtime_depth     | number of downtimes this object is in execution_time     | check execution time latency            | check latency state              | current state of the checked object
+  max_check_attempts | maximum check attempts until the hard state is reached reachable          | checked object is reachable downtime_depth     | number of downtimes this object is in acknowledgement    | whether the object is acknowledged or not execution_time     | check execution time latency            | check latency state              | current state of the checked object